Licensed Physicians who are NYS Residents

 - listing in a current medical directory

 - membership card from the American Medical Association or the Medical Society of the State of New York

 Photocopies or scans are acceptable when mailing, faxing or e-mailing your proof of status.

 NYSL Physician Borrower's cards must be renewed every two years.

 A NYSL Physician Borrower's Card can also be issued to a physician’s practice or group.
-A NYSL Physician Borrower's Card for a practice or group must be signed by one of the principal physicians and someone in the office must be designated as the office contact.
+A NYSL Physician Borrower's Card for a practice or group must be signed by one of the partners of the practice and someone in the office must be designated as the office contact.
 (The office contact could be a librarian, physician's assistant, nurse, office manager, etc.)